rcarmo/ansible-rancher/README.md

 # ansible-rancher

-This ansible playbook provisions an Ubuntu 14.04 server with a base Docker environment and [Rancher][r].
+This ansible playbook provisions a set of Ubuntu 14.04 servers with a base Docker environment and [Rancher][r].

+(only the master is installed automatically at the moment, since Rancher requires a token to set up slaves)

 ## Instructions